mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 reasons.
 Primarily, the ship at TL13 is more advanced than any domestically produced TL10 ship, especially as it requires an Astrogator used to more than one or maybe two parsec jumps.
-Also, the people of Hoganas venerate the Golden Sovereign and his family like demi- gods, which Amaad finds tiresome and believes would likely offend the Ghenani, since long-ago Zhodani castaways attempted to pass themselves off as gods.
+Also, the people of Hoganas venerate the Golden Sovereign and his family like demi-gods, which Amaad finds tiresome and believes would likely offend the Ghenani, since long-ago Zhodani castaways attempted to pass themselves off as gods.